 - A. This Section includes requirements for Construction Waste Management (CWM), with criteria for recycling and/or salvaging demolition and construction waste generated during the project.
-As directed in the Scope of Work, a Construction Waste Management Plan shall be developed for approval by the Construction Manager and DASNY Project Manager.
-The Plan shall be implemented throughout the duration of the project, and shall be documented in accordance with the SUBMITTALS Article below. - As noted in the Scope of Work, CWM may be included as part of the LEED building goals for the project, which are established in alignment with the DASNY Sustainability Policy for Construction, and the project goals of the Owner.
+A Construction Waste Management Plan shall be developed for approval by the Construction Manager and DASNY Project Manager.
+The Plan shall be implemented throughout the duration of the project, and shall be documented in accordance with the SUBMITTALS Article below. - 1.
+CWM is included as part of the LEED building goals for the project, which are established in alignment with the DASNY Sustainability Policy for Construction, and the project goals of the Owner.